ld3z/book/src/portainer.md

 Follow these steps to install the Portainer Community Edition:

-1.  **Create a Docker Volume:** This volume will store Portainer's persistent data.
+1.  **Create a Docker Volume:**

     ```sh
     sudo docker volume create portainer_data
     ```

     ```admonish info
-    This creates a docker volume which Portainer's data will be stored in
+    This volume will store Portainer's persistent data.
     ```

 2.  **Deploy the Portainer Container:** Run the following command to download and start the Portainer container.